Public-Domain-Laboratories/Operating_System/Operating_System/System/Print_Folder_Tree/Path_Explorer/README.md

-Search Algorithm Terminology mapping onto file structure terms:
+Search Graph Search Algorithm Terminology mapping onto file structure terms:
 Root Node = Zero level folder.

-Backtracking
+Backtracking - Stack data structure needed.
+Usually a stack, is needed to keep track of the nodes discovered so far along a specified branch which helps in backtracking of the graph.

 References